ppr-game/PPR/README.md

-pause the game by pressing `Escape` on your keayboard, press "SAVE" and "EXIT", then go to the folder, where your game is located at, go to the `levels` folder, rename the `unnamed` folder to whatever you'd like your new level to be named, go to the folder itself, open the `level.txt` file and change the `<unknown>` texts to the difficulty of your level and the level author name (usually your nickname), save the file, then get the music for your level, convert it to the `.ogg` format, if it isn't already, put it in your level folder next to the `level.txt` file and rename it to `music.ogg`.
+pause the game by pressing `Escape` on your keayboard, press "SAVE" and "EXIT", then go to the folder, where your game is located at, go to the `levels` folder, rename the `unnamed` folder to whatever you'd like your new level to be named, go to the folder itself, open the `level.txt` file and change `<unknown>` to the level author name (usually your nickname), save the file, then get the music for your level, convert it to the `.ogg` format, if it isn't already, put it in your level folder next to the `level.txt` file and rename it to `music.ogg`.
 Now you can begin creating your level